How to Light a Water Heater with Electronic Pilot

 Never try to light an electronic pilot with mechanical means such as a match or barbecue lighter.
 If you can't get an electronic pilot lighted using the steps below, the control assembly might have to be replaced before attempting to use the appliance.

-Before starting any gas appliance, check the gas connection to make sure it tight.
+Before starting any gas appliance, check the gas connection to make sure it is tight.
 NEVER check for a gas leak with a flame.
 Mix a few drops of water with a few drops of liquid dish detergent, and apply the solution to the gas connection.
 View the connection from all angles.
 Bubbles in the solution indicate a gas leak.
 If bubbles develop, tighten the connection, and test it again.
 Also, check to ensure that the installer wrapped the pipe with gas-sealing PTFE tape, which is very thin and yellow.
-If you don’t see it, turn off the gas, disconnect the line and add the tape before reconnecting and testing the line.
+If you don't see it, turn off the gas, disconnect the line and add the tape before reconnecting and testing the line.

 If a gas leak persists, turn off the gas, air out the space and call an HVAC professional for assistance.

 Hopefully your unit is running now, creating the hot water you need.
+If this method helped, feel free to share your experience with other readers using the comment form below!

 All Things HVAC